-While there are no specific identified causes of self-harm in teens, there do remain risk factors that increase the likelihood of your child engaging in these self-injurious behaviors, including:
+While there are no specific identified causes of self-harm in teens, there do remain risk factors.
+These risks increase the likelihood of your child engaging in these self-injurious behaviors, including:

 Other reasons teens use self-injurious behaviors include: